European Union

 Crypto PaymentsRegulated

 The European Union has made a significant move towards establishing a comprehensive regulatory framework for the crypto asset market with the Markets in Crypto Assets Regulation (MiCA).
-Adopted by the European Parliament in April 2023 and expected to be fully effective by the end of 2024, MiCA represents a landmark in standardising crypto asset regulations across the 27 EU member states.
+Adopted by the European Parliament in April 2023, MiCA represents a landmark in standardising crypto asset regulations across the 27 EU member states.

 Our comprehensive report delves into the EU’s regulatory framework for crypto assets, highlighting: